Xeroderma pigmentosum: Culture and society

 Lurlene McDaniel's young adult book How I Do Love Thee features the story "Night Vision", in which the protagonist, leukemia survivor Brett, falls in love with a girl named Shayla that has XP.

 Christopher Snow, the protagonist of novelist Dean Koontz's Moonlight Bay Trilogy, has XP and therefore must live most of his life during the night.
 The first two entries of the trilogy, Fear Nothing and Seize the Night, were both published in 1998.
 The final entry in the trilogy, tentatively titled Ride the Storm, has yet to be published as of August 2020.

 The 2011 French drama film The Moon Child is based on a 13-year-old child with XP, which prevents him from exposing himself to daylight.

 The 2012 documentary Sun Kissed explores the XP problem on the Navajo Indian Reservation, and links it to the genetic legacy of the Long Walk of the Navajo, when the Navajo people were forced to move to a new location.

 The 2016 Vietnamese romance drama Khúc hát mặt trời, based on a 2006 Japanese film, A Song to the Sun, tells the story of a girl named Yến Phương with XP and the impact of her sickness on her life and relationships, following the story of Phương's accidental exposure to sunlight and subsequent neurological degeneration.

-Midnight Sun (2018 film) is a 2018 American romantic drama film based on the 2006 Japanese film A Song to the Sun.
+Midnight Sun is a 2018 American romantic drama film based on the 2006 Japanese film A Song to the Sun.
 The film was directed by Scott Speer and written by Eric Kirsten, and stars Bella Thorne, Patrick Schwarzenegger, and Rob Riggle.